shoeffner/monty/01_HelloPython/slides.md

 - Ask questions per mail

 ## Share your knowledge
-- Collect your error messages and the code which produces them here: TODO
+- Collect your error messages and the code which produces [here](https://docs.google.com/document/d/1heObG6cQhuub8hgcTDVB4Pty71woSrX8-SF4p2OAqTs/edit?usp=sharing)
 - Try to solve them
 - We will have a session soon where we discuss different errors

 # Let's program!

-We will very often see Pseudocode: algorithms written down in a concise way, but close to natural language.
+We will often see Pseudocode: algorithms written down in a concise way, but close to natural language.

 \cliqr{What is an algorithm?}

 # Pseudocode example